lzz-z/MCCE_Anonymous/README.md

   - Including the tutorial of how to modify the main components

 ## Getting Started
+To define a new optimization problem, you only need to create the following three files:

+1. **`config.yaml`** – This file specifies the algorithm parameters for optimization.
+   📁 Example: `problem/molecules/goal5_gemini.yaml`

+2. **`molecule.yaml`** – This file contains metadata, problem definitions, and textual descriptions.
+   A full tutorial is provided below.
+   📁 Example: `problem/molecules/molecule.yaml`

+3. **`evaluator.py`** – This Python file defines how the generated solutions are evaluated.
+    A full tutorial is provided below.
+   📁 Example: `problem/molecules/evaluator.py`

 # 🧬 YAML File Specification for Multi-Objective Molecular Optimization